etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     Viliam
     Ilya

-The concept of iterable is firmly built into Python infrastructure.
+The concept of iterable type is firmly built into Python infrastructure and it is considered Pythonic to leverage iterability features.

 Besides being handled by built-in operators, there is a collection of higher-order functions in the `itertools` module operating over iterables.

-### Properties
+### Properties for better encapsulation

 Java and C++ are particularly famous for promoting object state protection by operating via "accessor" methods also known as